 The Missoula farmers markets have begun with local food, arts, crafts and more.
 The Missoula Farmer’s market is at the north end of Higgins Avenue and missoulafarmersmarket.localfoodmarketplace.com.
 The Clark Fork River Market is next to the carousel at 101 carousel drive and at clarkforkmarket.com

 Starting to work in your garden?
 Contact Missoula County Weed District and Extension Office’s Plant Clinic with any plant care or pest management questions.
 Bring samples, and they can help you.
 To find out more call 406.258.4200 or visit www.missoulaeduplace.org/plant-clinic

-Register now to learn Heartsaver First Aid and CPR at the Lifelong Learning Center from 8:30am to 3:00pm on May 8th or June 5th.
+Register now to learn Heartsaver First Aid and CPR at the Lifelong Learning Center from 8:30am to 3:00pm on June 5th.
 Hands-on instruction with managing illness and injuries for the first few minutes until professional help arrives.
 People will earn a two-year Heartsaver First Aid and CPR certification card if the complete the course successfully.
 The price is $96, find out more at missoulaclasses.com